Franklindot04/python-background-job-microservice/README.md

 This project demonstrates a clean, production‑inspired microservice architecture using Docker and Python.
 It includes an API service built with FastAPI, a background worker for asynchronous job processing, and Redis as the message broker.
-All services run in isolated containers using Docker Compose, making the system easy to start, stop, and extend.
+All services run in isolated containers using Docker Compose, making the system easy to start, stop and extend.

-The project highlights practical DevOps skills such as containerization, service orchestration, logging, troubleshooting, and environment‑ready structure.
+The project highlights practical DevOps skills such as containerization, service orchestration, logging, troubleshooting and environment‑ready structure.
 It serves as a strong foundation for scaling into more advanced distributed systems or integrating CI/CD pipelines.